Climate and Average Weather Year Round in Racine Wisconsin, United States

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Racine experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.3 months, from June 10 to September 20, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
-The muggiest day of the year is July 27, with muggy conditions 41% of the time.
+The month with the most muggy days in Racine is July, with 11.2 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable